Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Lower back pain is a prevalent problem in the United States — around 80% of Americans experience back pain at some point during their lives.
-If you have lower back pain that interferes with your life, contact the University Pain Medicine Center in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+If you have lower back pain that interferes with your life, contact the University Pain Medicine Center in Murray Hill, New York City, or one of the offices throughout New Jersey.
 The team offers expert diagnosis and state-of-the-art treatments to heal your back and relieve your pain.
 Call the University Pain Medicine Center, or make an appointment online today, for expert pain management services.

 Your lower back provides support and stability to your upper body, allowing you to twist and bend.
 It also absorbs shock with every step you take.
 As a result, your lower back, also called the lumbar spine, is vulnerable to a variety of injuries and degenerative conditions.